the practical kitchen

 Because the ingredients have different weights and shapes, you'll notice that by just shaking them together, some have a tendency to sink to the bottom or rise to the top.

-To get an even distribution of garlic, onion, poppy seeds, and sesame seeds when you use your blend, I recommend giving it a good stir with a whisk or spoon before you use it.
+To get an even distribution of garlic, onion, poppy seeds, and sesame seeds when you use your blend, I recommend giving it a good stir or shake before you use it.

 pouring everything bagel seasoning from a small bowl into a glass jar.